freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/10-steps-on-how-to-conquer-a-hackathon/index.md

 5.  **Enjoy the free food.**

-Another awesome aspect of hackathons is free food, since you're there for minimum of 12 hours up to 4 or 5 days (extreme cases), they provide free meals for the participants, YUM!
+Another awesome aspect of hackathons is free food(free tastes better anyway), since you're there for minimum of 12 hours up to 4 or 5 days (extreme cases), they provide free meals for the participants, YUM!

 6.  **Learn as much as you can.**